moonbitlang/moonbit-course/course12/lecture_en.md

 ### Forward Differentiation

 We will start with forward differentiation.
-It is relatively straightforward that it directly uses the derivative rules to simultaneously calculate `f(a)` and `f'(a)`.
+It is relatively straightforward that it directly uses the derivative rules to simultaneously calculate $f(a)$ and $f'(a)$.
 The reason for calculating both of them instead of just the derivative is simple: when differentiating the product of two functions, we need to know the current values of both functions for computation, so we need to compute both the value and the derivative at the same time.
 Mathematically, this corresponds to the concept of `dual number` in linear algebra.
 You are encouraged to dive deeper into it if you find it interesting.
 Let's construct a struct containing dual numbers, with one field being the value of the current node and the other being the derivative of the current node.
 It is very simple to construct from constants: the value is the constant, and the derivative is zero.
 It is also very straightforward to get the current value where we just access the corresponding variable.
 Here we add a helper function.
 For a variable, besides its value, we also need to determine if it is the variable to differentiate, and if so, its derivative is 1, otherwise, it is 0, as previously explained.

 ```moonbit
 struct Forward {